cmennens/pg_scripts/README.md

 # pg_scripts
 PostgreSQL Scripts
 I take no responsibility for any of these scripts or their impact.
-Always test your code!
+Always test your code.